 You should resume all of your pre-surgery medication unless your doctor tells you otherwise.
 In addition, your doctor will often provide a stool softener and an antibiotic to prevent infection.
 You should take the antibiotic as prescribed until the bottle is finished unless you experience problematic side effects.
 If you experience problematic side effects, call you urologist.

 Call Your Urologist If You Experience These Problems

 - Fevers over 101.5° F

-- Heavy bleeding or clots (see section above about blood in urine)
+- Heavy bleeding or clots that prevent the catheter from draining (see section above about blood in urine)

 - Inability to urinate